oauth-wg/oauth-sd-jwt-vc/Untitled-1.md

 In the so-called Issuer-Holder-Verifier Model, Issuers issue so-called Verifiable Credentials to a Holder, who can then present the Verifiable Credentials to Verifiers.
 Verifiable Credentials are cryptographically secured statements about a Subject, typically the Holder.
+A Holder can present these statements to a Verifier in a repudiable or non-repudiable way.

 ~~~ ascii-art
          +------------+